kubakrzep9/BCI-and-Robotics-Arm/README.md

 # BCI-and-Robotics-Arm-
-Code to interface the arm.
+Program to interface the arm.